navigators-exploration-team/recursive-mastermind-zkApp/README.md

 - This method is not intended to be used in the normal game flow.
 It is used only for recovery purposes when the code breaker fails to send the proof to code master or server went down before the code master could finalize the game.

-- The method can be called by the code breaker only, taking the `unseparatedGuessCombination` as an argument.
+- The method can be called by the code breaker only, taking the `guessCombination` as an argument.
 The method updates the contract states when the following conditions are met:

-  - The game is initialized and accepted by the code breaker.
+  - The game is is accepted by the code breaker.
   - The game is not finalized (i.e., the finalize slot has not been reached), and the game is not solved.
   - The caller is the code breaker.
-  - The provided `unseparatedGuessCombination` is a valid guess.
+  - The provided `guessCombination` is a valid guess.
-  - The `turnCount` is less than the `maxAttempts` and **odd** (i.e., it is the code breaker's turn).
+  - The `turnCount` is less than or equal the `2 * MAX_ATTEMPT = 14` and **odd** (i.e., it is the code breaker's turn).

 - After all the preceding checks pass, the code breaker's guess combination is validated, stored on-chain, and the `turnCount` is incremented.
 This then awaits the code master to read the guess and provide a clue.